namshi/namshi.github.com/source/team/index.markdown

     and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

-*   ##<div id="Gabriel Izebhigie">Gabriel Izebhigie</div>
-    {% img left team /images/gabriel.jpg Gabriel Izebhigie %}
-    **Gabriel Izebhigie** is a Frontend Engineer.
-He holds a B.Sc in Engineering from University of Ibadan Nigeria.
-He loves to build products that are functional, beautiful and easy to use.
-    His main focus is Frontend development (a lot of Javascript, HTML,  CSS, Sass...) and some UX to go with it.
-On the server NodeJS and basic PHP.
-    He loves challenging myself to do more and push beyond the limits.
-    His best quote is “if you do it right, it would last forever - Massimo Vignelli”.
-    In his leisures he plays basketball, watches movies and spends time with family and friends.

 *   ##<div id="Razan Bilwani">Razan Bilwani</div>
     {% img left team /images/razan.jpg Razan Bilwani %}
     **Razan Bilwani** is a Senior Product Management Analyst,